mcohen01/node-quickbooks/README.md

 <a name="deleteCreditMemo" />
 #### deleteCreditMemo(idOrEntity, callback)

-Deletes the CreditMemo from Quickbooks
+Deletes the CreditMemo from QuickBooks

 __Arguments__